How to write a blogger outreach email?

 (Always Include) Call-To-Action

 Many try to sell soft, hoping the blogger will know what to do without explicitly stating it.
-As if that would make the pitch less “salesy”?
-No, I strive to be clear about what I’m asking of the blogger.
+I never try to hide my sales pitch.
+Instead, I strive to be clear about what I’m asking.

 This is a made-up example of how I would pitch a blogger writing about interior design: